-Find out more about the background to the museum.
+Find out more about the museum's history

 The People’s History Museum is a charity and is a company limited by guarantee with a maximum of 20 trustees.
 It is independent and has no political affiliation.